-Ben is a health services researcher, decision-analytic modeler, and health economist; he serves as a co-editor of a peer-reviewed journal in those fields, Value in Health.
+Ben is a health services researcher, decision-analytic modeler, and health economist; he has served as a co-editor of a peer-reviewed journal in those fields, Value in Health, for eight years and is currently on the editorial boards of Pharmacoeconomics and PLOS One.
 His research had applications across medical conditions although most were in cardiovascular disease.
 Ben has served as a consultant on cost-effectiveness analysis and reimbursement for medical device and biotech companies.
 He regularly contributes peer reviews to several scientific journals.
 Ben also enjoys teaching as well as running quality improvement/patient safety (QI/PS) projects.
 Recently, Ben has become interested in "big data" and how to use routinely collected health information for research and QI/PS.

 Ben's ultimate career goal is to be an active citizen in the academic hospital medicine community.

 Previous research projects

 Cost-effectiveness of Renal Denervation for Resistant Hypertension

 The purpose of this study was to assess cost-effectiveness and long-term clinical benefits of renal denervation in resistant hypertensive patients.
 A probabilistic state-transition (Markov) model with multivariate risk equations for stroke, myocardial infarction, all coronary heart disease, heart failure, and end-stage renal disease was used to project clinical endpoints, survival, costs, quality-adjusted life-years, and incremental cost-effectiveness analysis.